kirill842/FilterFive/README.md

 # 5 Filters
-Windows Program to apply five different filters to an image with GUI.
+Windows program to apply five different filters to an image with GUI.
 Open your image, apply any filter and save it on your computer.
 Available filters:
 1) Highlight orange
 2) Linear Sawtooth filter